quillpinpoint/interactive-api/README.md

 Quill provides a number of APIs for Application Integrators.

-This repo provides documentation, guidance and examples that will help you integrate your Application with Quill's Interactive APIs.
+This repo provides documentation, guidance and examples that will help you integrate your Application with our Interactive APIs.

 See the Wiki for full details https://github.com/quillpinpoint/interactive-api/wiki